kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 						3. Server goes to Tweet Table and get tweets from followings
 						4. Merge and return to UI
 					- **Complexity**:
-						- Get news feed: if user has N friends, then it will take N times of DB Reads + O(MergeKSortedArray) which could be ignored
+						- Get news feed => if user has N friends, then it will take N times of DB Reads + O(MergeKSortedArray) which could be ignored
 						- Post a tweet => 1 time of DB Write
 					- **Drawback**:
 						- getNewsFeed(request)